 Now that you’ve retired, you probably have some extra time on your hands.
-What better way to spend that newfound energy than getting involved in your local community?
+What better way to spend that time than getting involved & giving back in your hometown?
+Finding community service opportunities in retirement is a great way to make a real impact on the world.
 There are numerous benefits to connecting with people around you, including:

 - Establishing a meaningful social network: if you’re having trouble finding friends in your area, volunteering your time or going to community events can be a great way to find people who have similar interests and hobbies